Harley Rouda: 2022

 After conceding the election, Rouda had announced that he would challenge Steel in 2022.
 However, new congressional maps going into effect for the 2022 cycle placed the homes of Rouda, Steel and two-term Democratic Representative Katie Porter in the same district, now numbered the 47th district.
 When Porter announced her intention to run in the 47th district, Steel chose to run in the new 45th district.

 After initially announcing his intent to challenge Porter, Rouda dropped out of the race in January 2022.
 Rouda formed a political action committee, Join Together PAC, to support the election of moderate Democrats, such as Katrina Foley of the Orange County Board of Supervisors.

 2024

 After incumbent representative Katie Porter announced that she would not be running reelection to the House in the 47th district, instead opting to run in the 2024 United States Senate election in California, Rouda announced that he would run for the seat in the 2024 elections.
+However, on April 11, 2023, Rouda announced his withdrawal from the race, citing a traumatic brain injury he received following a fall.
+He then endorsed activist Joanna Weiss and called for California state senator Dave Min to drop out of the race due to his DUI.